JGarnica22/PSlab/Single_cell_RNAseq_SMARTseq2/README.md

 singularity exec /apps/TRACER/SRC/images/tracer-0.6.0.sif <Command> <Options>
 ````

 For more details and installation instructions see [TraCer webpage](https://github.com/Teichlab/tracer#installation).

 ### Usage

-Tracer has three modes: assemble, summarise and build.
+TraCer has three modes: assemble, summarise and build.
 We will be indicating how to use assemble and summarise.

 * **Assemble** takes fastq files of paired-end RNA-seq reads from a single-cell and reconstructs TCR sequences.
-* **Summarise** takes a set of directories containing output from the assemble phase (each directory represents a single cell) and summarises TCR recovery rates as well as generating clonotype networks.
+* **Summarise** takes a set of directories containing output from the assemble phase (each directory represents a single cell) and summarises TCR recovery rates as well as generates clonotype networks.
-* **Build** creates new combinatorial recombinomes for species other than the inbuilt Human and Mouse.
+* **Build** creates new combinatorial recombinome for species other than the inbuilt Human and Mouse.

 #### TraCer: Assemble
 ````